bobblanchett/WarpWar_Mailing_List_Archive/README.md

 ### Markdown Conversion
 Convert all plaintext files and any other files as appropriate to [Markdown Format](https://help.github.com/articles/basic-writing-and-formatting-syntax/)
 ### Browsable Message Corpus
-Convert the mbox archive taken from the groups.io copy to a browsable serachable format suitable for GHP and the open web.
+Convert the mbox archive taken from the groups.io copy to a browsable searchable format suitable for GHP and the open web.
 ### Serve repo contents on GitHub Pages
 Make the contents of the repo directly available on the open web and archivable by web.archive.org
 ### Maintain repo with new material